anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.md

 The Libvirt APIs are documented in https://libvirt.org/html/index.html.

 ### 5.3.4. vSphere/ESXi APIs
-The ESXI PAIs are documented together with vCenter and available at https://code.vmware.com/apis/62/vcenter-management
+The ESXi APIs are documented together with vCenter and available at https://code.vmware.com/apis/62/vcenter-management